albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # Space requirements

-- Consider a relatively active team working 5 days a week and committing 20 times per day
+- Consider a team working 5 days a week and committing 20 times per day

-- Each commit is followed by a push, which triggers an automated build pipeline, which builds the application and creates a new docker image
+- Each commit is followed by a push, which triggers an automated build pipeline, which builds the application and **creates a new docker image**

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]